 The lost church of Oosterweel

-The Chapel of Oosterweel was already recognized as a parish in the 13th century; circa 1450 it was replaced by a three-aisled church which now only the tower still remaining.
+The Chapel of Oosterweel was already recognized as a parish in the 13th century; circa 1450 it was replaced by a three-aisled church which now only the tower still remains.
 The old ship of the church was destroyed and rebuilt several times.
 In 1712 it was replaced by the present ship and includes a northern sacristy.
-The southern sacristy built in 1852 was rebuilt in 1894.
+The southern sacristy constructed in 1852 was rebuilt in 1894.
 In 1898 the church was enlarged by a transverse construction.

 The church is at the place where The Battle of Oosterweel took place on March 13, 1567.
 Some see the battle of Oosterweel as the historical start of the Eighty Years War.
 The Eighty Years War Rebellion was a war in the Netherlands that started in 1568 and ended in 1648, with an intermediate peace, the Twelve Year Truce, from 1609 to 1621.
-The war raged in one of the richest European regions, the Habsburg or Spanish Netherlands (now Belgium and Luxemburg) and was fought against the Spanish Empire under king Philip II, sovereign of the Netherlands at that time.
+The war raged in one of the richest European regions, the Habsburg or Spanish Netherlands (now Belgium and Luxemburg), and was fought against the Spanish Empire under king Philip II, the sovereign of the Netherlands at that time.
 The church is visible on some engravings made about the battle.

 Today the church is standing all alone in the middle of the Port of Antwerp.
 A lost cultural and historical building waiting for its next destination.
 Aldo the church is completely restored and is registered as UNESCO world heritage, it's lost, together with the village of Oosterweel.